Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 description: |
   Validate requests before they reach their upstream Service.
-Supports validating the schema of the body and the parameters of the request using either Kong's own schema validator (body only) or a JSON Schema Draft 4 compliant validator.
+Supports validating the schema of the body and the parameters of the request using either Kong's own schema validator (body only) or a JSON Schema Draft 4-compliant validator.

 enterprise: true
 type: plugin